alesmit/json-backend/README.md

 This project can be used to quickly make up http endpoints to support local frontend development.

-The reason why I made this project is that, when developing a frontend app, we could have scenarios in which we don't have endpoints ready-to-use, or we can't just run the real backend locally.
+The reason why I made this project is that, when developing a frontend app, we could have scenarios in which we don't have http endpoints ready-to-use, or we can't just run the real backend locally.
-For those cases it's just simpler to write some mock endpoints from scratch, so we can keep focusing on frontend stuff.
+For those cases it's just simpler to write some minimal backend code from scratch, so we can keep focusing on frontend stuff.
 The goal of this starter project is to provide a lightweight express app where we can go and write endpoints in matter of minutes.

 For sake of simplicity, the app stores data to JSON files.
 Ideally, each json file would correspond to a table of a relational schema, so those files are kept in a "tables" directory.
-As we store data in the "tables" directory, we have also a "controllers" directory where to keep the endpoint handlers.
+As we store data in the "tables" directory, we have also a "controllers" one where to keep the endpoint handlers.

 ## How to use it